-Keep your menu simple and do not add menu items during the Fair.
-Remove all unused food from the site.
+NEW: Keep your menu simple and do not add menu items during the Fair.
+Remove all unused food and chemicals from the site within one week after the end of our event.
 Main Camp Kitchen accepts donations of certain foodstuffs, at the Kitchen Crew's discretion.

-All food booths are required to be open at minimum from 11am to 7pm, Friday, July 7, through Sunday, July 9.
-Food sales may begin no earlier than noon, Thursday, July 6, and must end by 1pm, Monday, July 10.
+All food booths are required to be open at minimum from 11am to 7pm, Friday, July 12, through Sunday, July 14.
+Food sales may begin no earlier than noon, Thursday, July 11, and must end by 1pm, Monday, July 15.
 All county regulations regarding food handling and service apply to OCF kitchens as well.

-84. Food Booth Representative.

-In addition to the guidelines for all booth representatives defined in Section 65, the following apply specifically to food booth representatives.
+85. Food Booth Representative.
+In addition to the guidelines for all booth representatives defined in Section 66, the following apply specifically to food booth representatives.
 All food booths at the OCF must have a primary food booth representative responsible for all things related to that booth.
 The primary representative may assign up to two secondary representatives to manage the booth during the primary representative's absence.

-All primary and secondary representatives must have a valid email address and working phone.
+NEW: All primary and secondary representatives must have a valid email address and working phone and respond within 10 days to official communications from the OCF and Food Committee unless otherwise instructed.
 The Food Committee must confirm all primary booth representative changes.
 Primary and secondary food booth representatives must be aware of all food allergens used in the booth and must be prepared to present this list to anyone who asks.
+Current FDA common food allergens include: milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, wheat, soybeans, and sesame.
+When applicable, allergen information must be posted in a clear and visible space for the public.

-A new primary representative for an existing booth must have five years' experience in the booth, including the prior three consecutive calendar years.
-A secondary representative must have at least two years' experience working in the food booth they represent.
+NEW: A new primary representative for an existing booth must have five years' experience participating in the booth within the last ten years, including the prior three consecutive calendar years.
+A secondary representative must have at least two years' experience working in the food booth they represent, within the last five years.
 Primary and secondary representatives must have Food Handler's cards and a good understanding of health codes.

-In the case of a primary booth representative change, the booth will be subject to a two-year probationary period.
-Final approval of the transfer of primary booth representative status will be pending successful completion of the probationary period.
+In the case of a primary booth representative change, the booth will be subject to a two-year guidance period.
+Final approval of the transfer of primary booth representative status will be pending successful completion of the guidance period.
 Potential new food booth representatives need to be vetted by the Food Committee by the first Wednesday in May.

-A primary or secondary booth representative is required to be in the booth during all hours of operation.
+NEW: A primary or secondary booth representative is required to be in the booth during all public hours of operation.
 A primary or secondary representative must be present during Lane County Health inspections and must be able to remedy any noted health code violations.